Bind an array of vertex buffers to the input-assembler stage.

-For information about creating vertex buffers, see Create a Vertex Buffer.
+For info about creating vertex buffers, see How to: Create a Vertex Buffer.

-Calling this method using a buffer that is currently bound for writing (i.e. bound to the stream output pipeline stage) will effectively bind NULL instead because a buffer cannot be bound as both an input and an output at the same time.
+Calling this method using a buffer that is currently bound for writing (that is, bound to the stream output pipeline stage) will effectively bind NULL instead because a buffer can't be bound as both an input and an output at the same time.

 The debug layer will generate a warning whenever a resource is prevented from being bound simultaneously as an input and an output, but this will not prevent invalid data from being used by the runtime.